FAIR Estate & Probate Guide

 When online-first probate appraisal workflows can work well

 Many probate files can begin online when the estate has strong documentation and the property can be triaged cleanly.
-Online-first does not mean low-standard.
-It means the scope is being defined before unnecessary fieldwork is ordered.
+Online-first does not mean low-standard; it means scope is defined before unnecessary fieldwork is ordered.

 • Desktop-first probate review works best when item identity is clear, condition is visible in strong photos, and the estate can provide organized records.